seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

         ![image](images/kickstart-iso/8.0after.png)

 *   Save the files and name them something that clearly shows they are the modified ISOs.
-    *   I use this convention:
+    *   I use the convention VERSIONNAME.iso in the bash/userdata-example.sh so you should probably stick with that:

         ![image](images/kickstart-iso/modifiedisos.png)

+        NOTE: You don't need all three like I have, just whichever one you want to use

 **4) Set up an S3 bucket**
 ----